 10th anniversary of Flint Water Crisis: National Water Crisis

-by Water Committee of the League of Revolutionaries for a New America.
+Water Committee League of Revolutionaries for a New America.

-Editors Note: 10th anniversary of the Flint Water Crisis and Flint still does not have CLEAN WATER !
+Editors Note: A National Water Crisis 10th anniversary of the Flint Water Crisis and Flint still does not have CLEAN WATER!

 With Snyder’s approval, the emergency manager who controlled Flint’s finances, switched its publicly owned water supply from Detroit to the Flint River, bringing lead poisoning to city residents.
 (See the Rally article Flint is Still Broken, Six Years Later.)They claimed this switch was needed because Flint’s aging system was costing the public too much, so a new pipeline had to be built.